fadion/Psyche/readme.md

 # Psyche

-A simple, elegant and intuitive PHP framework
+A simple, elegant and intuitive PHP 5.3 framework that should be appealing to beginners and advanced programmers.
+It's still in early alpha stage.

 ## Installation

-1. Download and unzip/untar.
+1. Download and unzip.
-2. Edit /site/config/config.php
-3. Go!
+2. Set database credentials in site/config/database.php if you're using a database.
+3. Open http://project_path/site/index.php or just http://project_path/site/ if mod_rewrite is available.
+4. Enjoy!

 ## Contribution